dominait/react/README.md

 Once you have downloaded the reactki run npm install this will install the dependancies listed in the package.json file.
 The only thing that has been added are:
 - styled components
 - prop types
+- uuid

 ## npm
-In the project directory, you can run:
+In the project directory, you can run your app from the command line using: npm start
-- npm start runs development copy from [http://localhost:3000](http://localhost:3000).
+- npm start runs development copy of your app from [http://localhost:3000](http://localhost:3000).
-- npm test
-- npm run build (production build)
+- to create a production build use npm run build.
+Make sure to add the url to the apps hompage in the package.json file before you build.
+You can download and install serve using npm install serve -D.